Have you ever put much thought into where to hang your hummingbird feeders? Or do you just find a spot and hang them up in your yard?

 - A place that is convenient for you to consistently re-fill and clean the feeder.

 Many birders work hard to create a bird-friendly yard for all of their avian friends.
-However, hummingbirds are territorial and constantly engaged in conflict with other birds.
+However, hummingbirds are territorial and constantly engage in conflict with other birds.

 They don’t like to share their space, so if you hang your hummingbird feeders too close to other bird feeders, you may scare them off altogether.